DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 To back this up, the turn-based RPG gameplay is very niche.
 In a way, it reminds me of Baldur’s Gate gameplay which I’d argue is not something people generally play.
 However, these games know how to resonate with people and reel them in regardless.

-If you’re a solo indie dev, chances are you're developer-brained.
+If you’re an indie dev, chances are you're developer-brained.
 You’re working hard to perfect gameplay, features, and systems to make the best possible game in that genre.
 However, this way, chances are that you overlook what people generally look for:

 **An emotional connection.**